twikah/twikah.github.io/_posts/2021-01-21-outsystems-datepicker-pt2.md

 On [Part 1](https://twikah.github.io/work/2021/01/19/outsystems-datepicker-pt1.html)
 of this guide, I handled the Date Picker set up and fixed an issue with its date format.
-Now, I’ll show you how I sorted the issues of:
+Now, I’ll show you how I managed to:

-&nbsp;&nbsp;&nbsp;&nbsp; - Being able to write on an Input bound to a Date Picker **(point 2 from Part 1)**, and;
+&nbsp;&nbsp;&nbsp;&nbsp; - Disable writing on an Input bound to a Date Picker **(point 2 from Part 1)**, and;

-&nbsp;&nbsp;&nbsp;&nbsp; - How to remove a date from a Date Picker **(point 3 from Part 1)**;
+&nbsp;&nbsp;&nbsp;&nbsp; - Remove a date from a Date Picker **(point 3 from Part 1)**;

 <br>

 To tackle these points, I added a snippet of javascript to the code.
-The idea is to add the JS snippet when the page is ready, to **(point 2) prevent the user from typing on the Input widget** and **(point 3) to call a new action if the user clicks on delete**.
-This new action **forces the local variable to be assigned to a null date whenever the user clicks on delete**.
+The idea is to add the JS snippet when the page is ready, to **prevent the user from typing on the Input widget (point 2)** and **call a new action if the user clicks on delete (point 3)**.
+This new action **forces the local variable to be set to a null whenever the user clicks on delete**.

 <br>

-On the snippet below, I added a **listener to each Date Picker and corresponding input container** to call the action *DatePickerOnSelect_DeleteStart* or *DatePickerOnSelect_DeleteEnd* if the user clicked on the delete key (keyCode 46) and to also prevent the default behaviour on the Input widgets and thus preventing the user from typing anything on those inputs.
+On the snippet below, I added a **listener to each Date Picker and corresponding input container** to call the action *DatePickerOnSelect_DeleteStart* or *DatePickerOnSelect_DeleteEnd* if the user presses the delete key (keyCode 46) and also prevent the default behaviour on the Input widgets and thus preventing the user from typing anything on those inputs.

 <br>